BorgwardtLab/Imputing_Signatures/README.md

 ```>python3 src/datasets/download_uea_data.py``` and can then be found in data/Multivariate_ts

 ## Hypersearch Commands
-Below commands for training a model assume that a GPU is available, however CPU-only execution is also possible (see argparse).
+Below commands for training a model assume that a GPU is available, however CPU-only execution is also possible by setting device=cpu (note that GP-based models then also need model.parameters.output_device=cpu)

 ### gpu scheduler
 if you want to use a gpu scheduler, simply install this one via: